MicrosoftDocs/sdk-api/sdk-api-src/content/gdipluseffects/ns-gdipluseffects-brightnesscontrastparams.md

 ### -field brightnessLevel

+Type: <b>INT</b>

+Integer in the range -255 through 255 that specifies the brightness level.
+If the value is 0, the brightness remains the same.
+As the value moves from 0 to 255, the brightness of the image increases.
+As the value moves from 0 to -255, the brightness of the image decreases.

 ### -field contrastLevel

-#### - expandEdge

-Type: <b>BOOL</b>

-Boolean value that specifies whether the bitmap expands by an amount equal to the blur radius.
-If <b>TRUE</b>, the bitmap expands by an amount equal to the radius so that it can have soft edges.
-If <b>FALSE</b>, the bitmap remains the same size and the soft edges are clipped.

-#### - radius

-Type: <b>float</b>
+Type: <b>INT</b>

-Real number that specifies the blur radius (the radius of the Gaussian convolution kernel) in pixels.
-The radius must be in the range 0 through 255.
-As the radius increases, the resulting bitmap becomes more blurry.

-## -remarks

-			One of the two <a href="https://msdn.microsoft.com/6b3d0a2f-acff-47a7-bc9f-6e9d659f683c">Bitmap::ApplyEffect</a> methods blurs a bitmap in place.
-That particular <a href="https://msdn.microsoft.com/fff2c151-92df-477e-aafd-6aaca27df414">Bitmap::ApplyEffect</a> method ignores the <b>expandEdge</b> parameter.
+Integer in the range -100 through 100 that specifies the contrast level.
+If the value is 0, the contrast remains the same.
+As the value moves from 0 to 100, the contrast of the image increases.
+As the value moves from 0 to -100, the contrast of the image decreases.